gradio-app/gradio/guides/getting_started.md

 ### Hosting Gradio Apps on Spaces

 Huggingface provides the infrastructure to permanently host your Gradio model on the internet, for free!
-You can either drag and drop a folder containing your Gradio model and all related files, or you can point HF Spaces to your Git repository and HP Spaces will pull the Gradio interface from there.
+You can either drag and drop a folder containing your Gradio model and all related files, or you can point HF Spaces to your Git repository and HF Spaces will pull the Gradio interface from there.
 See [Huggingface Spaces](http://huggingface.co/spaces/) for more information.

 ![Hosting Demo](/assets/img/hf_demo.gif)